-SequenceType is defined in clause 24.1 of [3].
-SetType is defined in clause 26.1 of [3].
+SequenceType, ComponentType, ExtensionAndException, OptionalExtensionMarker, ExtensionAdditionGroup and VersionNumber are defined in 24.1/X.680.
+SetType is defined in 26.1/X.680.

-A sequenceType is represented as a <structure definition> containing a <field> for each NamedType of the sequenceType.
+A SequenceType is represented as a <structure definition> containing a <field> for each NamedType of the SequenceType.
 The <field> contains one <field name>, which is the same as the ASN.1 identifier of the NamedType, and a <field sort> that is the Type transformed to an SDL <sort identifier>.